zazuko/knowledge-graph-forum/README.md

 The CfP is closed, all sessions are selected.

 **Registration for 2024**: [Tickets are on sale now](https://eventfrog.ch/en/p/science-and-technology/knowledge-graph-forum-2024-7183480931130241817.html).
-We provide free tickets for students, get [in contact with us](mailto:info@zazuko.com?subject=KG-Forum%20Ticket) if you would like to get in for free!
-If you need a PDF with a Swiss QR-Code bill instead, contact us as well so we can send you one to your company address.
+We provide free tickets for students, just select the appropriate category.
+If you need a PDF with a Swiss QR-Code bill instead, [contact us](mailto:info@zazuko.com?subject=KG-Forum%20Ticket) as well so we can send you one to your company address.
 Online payment is preferred for administrative reasons.

 ## 2024 Sessions